beyarkay/genghis_server/README.md

 6. BACK-END: FIXED?
 Something's wrong with the attacking code.
 The graphs look like something is funky
 7. BACK-END: actually go through the steps and try make a *good* bot

-Need to provide details about which bot is which, and how your bot is doing Add in some error checking for step 5
+Users don't bother reading the full game timestamp. where possible, abbreviate it on the front end Need to provide details about which bot is which, and how your bot is doing Add in some error checking for step 5
 Add in healing zones for bgs,  where bots can heal quickly